uSDLC/uSDLC2/README.md

 https://raw.github.com/uSDLC/uSDLC2/master/install-usdlc2.sh for OS X/Linux	 or
 https://raw.github.com/uSDLC/uSDLC2/master/install-usdlc2.exe for Windows

-Use `./go` or `go` to start the server.
+Use `./go.sh` to start the server.
 Use the URL printed to open a client.

 > The first time it is run after a github check-out it will install 3rd party libraries and systems.